 Overview

-The CQL Learning Tool allows measure developers to copy/paste CQL code into Bonnie and evaluate that code against pre-existing patients.
+The CQL Learning Tool allows measure developers to copy and paste CQL code into Bonnie and evaluate that code against pre-existing patients.
 This allows Measure Developers to experiment with CQL code snippets to ensure that the CQL represents the logic they expect it to.
-The CQL Learning Tool is still in Beta (may contain some bugs – not fully developed) and only supports QDM 4.2.
+The CQL Learning Tool is currently in Beta (may contain some bugs – not fully developed) and only supports QDM 4.2.

-To reach the CQL Learning Tool, in the Measure View, click the Measure Actions button (#2 in Figure 10) and click “Learn CQL” (Figure 25).
+To reach the CQL Learning Tool, in the Measure View, click the Measure Actions button (#2 in Figure 10) and click “Learn CQL” as shown in Figure 25.